All Episodes

 Rush Limbaugh back.

-Rather than do the New York Times thing, I want to go to the phones.
+And rather than do the New York Times thing, I want to go to the phones.

 People have been waiting patiently here, and I don't want to be too rude.

-We'll go to uh Troy, New York.
+We'll go to Troy, New York.

-Steve, I appreciate your patience and welcome to the program.
+Steve, I appreciate your patience, and welcome to the program.

-I think uh it deserves revisiting the whole NSA meet scandal.
+I think it deserves revisiting the whole NSA meet scandal because he was asked how it hurt national security.

-Uh and they might forget if we stop reminding them.
+And they might forget if we stop reminding them.

 And everyone roundly laughed at him.

-So I I wanted to get your take.
+So I wanted to get your take.

 How did that leak hurt our national security?

-What Gonzalez said was that if we didn't have the media constantly reminding Al Qaeda that we are listening in on their telephone conversations, they might forget.
+What Gonzalez said was that if we didn't have the media constantly reminding al-Qaeda that we are listening in on their telephone conversations, they might forget.

 And even Republicans laughed at that.

-That's that was his explanation for how the leak of the Okay, I get it.
+That was his explanation for how the leak of the NSA.

-Well, really, Russ, what my question is for you, how did this leak hurt our national security?
+Well, really, Russ, what my question is, for you, how did this leak hurt our national security?

 You can't be serious.

-I I very much am.
+I very much am.

-You you can't be serious with this question.
+You can't be serious with this question.

 Oh, please, Russ, inform me.